 When your pet is ill or “not quite right”, we utilize diagnostic equipment including radiology and an onsite state-of-the art laboratory to help aid us in diagnosing the medical condition your pet may have.
 We utilize:

-Radiology, or x-ray, is an effective diagnostic tool used to diagnose a variety of conditions in your dog or cat including bone fractures, orthopedic abnormalities, intestinal obstructions, or organ enlargement, as well as many other uses.
+Radiology, or x-ray, is an effective diagnostic tool used to diagnose a variety of conditions in your dog or cat including bone fractures, orthopedic abnormalities, intestinal obstructions, organ enlargement or oral health, as well as many other uses.

 Ultrasound is a diagnostic imaging technique that allows us to look at and recover samples for testing from the organs of the abdomen or chest such as the liver, kidneys, spleen or heart in 3-D. Ultrasound is a painless, non-invasive and safe tool allowing visualization of tissues not otherwise possible.
 Ultrasound typically does not require sedation unless internal tissue samples are collected.
 If a biopsy is required, we are able to safely obtain those samples using the ultrasound as a guide.